Installing Report Manager Web Server

 dbxconnections.conf, dbxdrivers.conf

-There information about database location, user names and passwords are stored, if you use the designer application (repmand) it usually reads and writes this configuration files to /home/username/.borland directory, you can copy the files from there to the correct directory.
+There information about database location, user names and passwords are stored, if you use the designer application (repmand) it usually reads and writes these configuration files to a per-user configuration directory, you can copy the files from there to the correct directory.

-Finally the report server application must link to required libraries, you should place this libs (provided with the report designer) in /opt/kylixlibs directory, because repwebexe.bin application launcher add this directory to the path, otherwise you can add other directory to /etc/ld.so.conf file and run ldconfig command.
+Finally the report server application must link to required libraries (legacy Kylix builds); you should place these libs (provided with the report designer) in the directory the repwebexe.bin application launcher adds to the path, otherwise you can add another directory to /etc/ld.so.conf file and run ldconfig command.

 To test the server you can write: